Phenomenon (film): Plot

 George Malley is an auto mechanic in a town in Northern California.
 He has a crush on single mother Lace.
 He lets her sell her handmade chairs at his shop, but secretly buys them himself.
 She is very closed off and rebuffs George's advances.
 After celebrating his 37th birthday at a bar with his best friend, Nate, and father figure, Doc Brunder, he sees a ball of shining bright white lights in the sky, which grows closer until it hits him with a loud bang, knocking him down.
 Nobody else sees the lights or hears the sound.

 George begins to exhibit remarkable levels of intelligence.
 He easily absorbs vast amounts of information, formulates new, revolutionary ideas, and develops telekinesis.
 Not needing sleep, he spends each night reading multiple books.

 George tries to use his new intelligence for the good of his community.
 He develops a powerful fertilizer, improves solar panel designs, and predicts an earthquake without any equipment.
 When Doc is called to aid a sick Portuguese man, George learns the language in minutes and helps translate.
 He then uses his telekinesis to rescue the man's young relative.
 George also formulates a plan to help Nate get together with Ella, the mother of the Portuguese boy he rescued.
-Nate has a shortwave radio hobby.
+Nate is an amateur radio operator.
 While visiting him, George decodes and responds to a signal, though Nate asks him to forget about it, fearful they might be picking up information from a nearby air force base.

 The townsfolk become wary, but George finds support from Doc, Nate, and from a growing relationship with Lace, and her children, Al and Glory.
 George invites Lace to join him on a trip to U.C.
 Berkeley to meet with seismologist Professor Ringold about George's earthquake prediction.
 Before he can go, the FBI takes George and Nate into custody over his code-breaking.
 He breaks more codes, then astounds Dr. Nierdof by answering a series of difficult quizzes and exams, and shows him his telekinesis.
 When George threatens to talk to the press, he is finally released.
 The FBI instructs Dr. Ringold not to let George meet with anyone at Berkeley.